verbb/formie/docs/developers/custom-integration.md

 ```

-## Webhook
+## Automation

-For a Webhook integration, you should extend from the `Webhook` class, which in turn implements the `IntegrationInterface`.
+For an Automation integration, you should extend from the `Automation` class, which in turn implements the `IntegrationInterface`.

 ### Methods